GRASS logo

 Coordinate transformation and RMSE

-The desired order of transformation (1, 2, or 3) is selected with the order option. v.rectify will calculate the RMSE if the -r flag is given and print out statistcs in tabular format.
+The desired order of transformation (1, 2, or 3) is selected with the order option.
+If the -r flag is given, v.rectify will calculate the Root Mean Square Error (RMSE) and print out statistics in tabular format.
 The last row gives a summary with the first column holding the number of active points, followed by average deviations for each dimension and both forward and backward transformation and finally forward and backward overall RMSE.

 2D linear affine transformation (1st order transformation)